consolelabs/mochi-go-sdk/README.md

 - [x] GetAppBalance: Retrieve token balances for your Mochi application.
 - [x] RequestPayment: Request a payment from a user.
 - [x] Transfer: Transfer tokens from your application to a list of user.
+- [x] GetChains: Get the list of supported chain
+- [x] GetTokens: Get the list of token filtered by Chain and Symbol.

 ## Installation